HeartWise-AI/DeepCoro/README.md

 # DeepCoro
 This repository contains the material necessary to run inference on a DICOM coronary angiography video.
+Models for the primary anatomic struction classification and projection angle classification could not be made public.
+Therefore, as an alternative, primary structure is identified manually, and projection angle is identified with the DICOM metadata.

 ### Outputs
 The outputs generated from inference are: